-The stabilization of the knee during turns and tackles in football is the function of the hamstring muscles.
+The stabilisation of the knee during turns and tackles in football is the function of the hamstring muscles.
 It also contracts to control the running speed and kicking of the ball.
 A forceful kick or excessive knee extension with high speed can cause hamstring strains.
 Just like any other muscle strain, a hamstring strain results from microtrauma of the muscle and its tendons leading to pain, swelling, redness and warmth at the site of injury.
 This injury reduces hamstring flexibility and strength, as it does not allow the muscle to completely relax to its regular length.

 4. Shin splints:

-A “shin splint” is characterized by pain in the front of the leg or shin bone.
+A “shin splint” is characterised by pain in the front of the leg or shin bone.
 It is caused due to overuse of the muscles in the front of the leg.
 Specifically, in football players, a “shin splint” is evident in training sessions when a player practices without an appropriate resting period.

-Due to the nature of the injury, it is best treated with rest and bracing but heavy braces are not required.
+Therefore, due to the nature of the injury, it is best treated with rest and bracing but heavy braces are not required.
 Kinesiology taping promotes healing of the overused tissues, as it provides compression and increases circulation in the area.